Alasofia/Squid60/README.md

 Supports 8255C+/RT101 layouts.

-Thanks to ai03 for the footprints and PCB design guide.
+Thanks to Engicoder and ai03 for the footprints and PCB design guide.

 # Pictures
 ![](Images/squid60schematic.png)